Master of Science in Nursing

-We’ve made advancing your business career easier by offering classes and credentials that fit into a busy working schedule.
+We’ve made advancing your nursing education easier by offering classes and credentials that fit into a busy working schedule.
 Through career-focused curriculum and practical, immersive opportunities in your courses, you can prepare for a successful leadership nursing career across a diverse range of clinical and educational settings.
 Our Career Path diagram below shows you how our curriculum is designed to let you smoothly transfer from one credential to the next—Diploma to ADN, ADN to BSN, BSN to MSN—until you’ve reached your goal.
-According to the Bureau of Labor Statistics (BLS), earning a degree, regardless of the field of study, can improve income potential.2 Here are just a few of the examples of where a Nursing degree can take you.
+According to the Bureau of Labor Statistics (BLS), earning a degree, regardless of the field of study, can improve income potential.
+Here are just a few of the examples of where a Nursing degree can take you.

 Licensed Practical and Licensed Vocational Nurses (LPN)

 “Teaching as a nurse educator is a great way to stay current in practice and really lead and drive change in our profession from the ground up.”